 As a Local Nature Reserve (LNR) it is also home to a variety of wildlife and plants and with its diverse habitats is an ideal place for walks and picnics.
 It is often host to lots of sporting activities such as public runs, fun days and watersports.

-Aquadrome opening hours:
+Aquadrome car park opening times:

-1 May – 30 September 8am – 9.30pm
+- 1 May – 30 September 8am – 9.30pm

-1 October – 30 April 8am – 6pm
+- 1 October – 30 April 8am – 6pm

 Whilst you're at the Aquadrome Local Nature Reserve a visit to the Cafe in the Park, which is open from 9:30am to 5pm, will refuel you!
 You will also find information on other nature reserves and walks in the district.
 If it's a sunny day a picnic in the dog free picnic area located close to the toilet facilities (which includes a toilet accessible with a RADAR key) and the Cafe in the Park, is an ideal way of relaxing for a few hours.

 Please note: Strictly no barbeques permitted anywhere in the Aquadrome.

 There is a large children's play area with lots of exciting play equipment next to Batchworth Lake, with access off Riverside Drive.

 Adjacent to Bury Lake is Stockers Lake, a bird and wildlife sanctuary owned by Affinity Water and managed by the Herts and Middlesex Wildlife Trust.
 If you happen to see any wildlife who are in distress, danger or hurt, please contact our local RSPCA office on 0208 966 9688.

 In 2009 the Aquadrome Local Nature Reserve became an award winning open space when it received its first Green Flag Award.
 The award has been re-awarded every year since then.
 Find out why judges rate this reserve as such a special place.